-The following guidelines are used to determine status of music candidates:
+The following guidelines are used to determine status of candidates for admission to the School of Music:

-Students, entering as music majors, audition in their primary applied areas of study prior to beginning their first semester.
+Students, entering as music business majors, audition in their primary applied areas of study prior to beginning their first semester.

-- Formal application is filed during the second semester of the sophomore year.
+- 1. Formal application is filed during the second semester of the sophomore year.
 Transfer students (having completed 40 hours or more) must apply immediately and meet the admission criteria.
 The Dean of the School of Music may permit transfer students to be provisionally admitted pending the processing of students' applications for admission. - 2.
 Candidates for admission must take written and aural examinations upon completion of 40 credit hours.
 A minimum score of 70 percent is required.

-The written examination includes material from the following courses:
+The written examination includes material from the following courses: MTH 111 and 112. - 3.
+Foundations of Music Theory I and II (MUF 091,092) do not count toward degree requirements in Music Business.